Correlation between upstreamness and downstreamness in random global value chains: Results

 Our results are summarized in the theorem and corollary below.
 We show that even in our completely random model (with no economic or empirically motivated information whatsoever injected in constructing the I/O table), the upstreamness and downstreamness of an industrial sector of a single country are necessarily positively correlated, and that for any $N$ the slope of the scatter plot between the two is always equal to $+1$.

-In Figs. \ref{fig:UvsDlogn} and \ref{fig:UvsDunif} we further numerically check that our results do not crucially depend on the specific choice of the way the random matrices $A_U$ and $A_D$ are generated, so the positive correlation between upstreamness and downstreamness of economic sectors -- and their correlation slope being $+1$ -- seem to be very robust results and rather insensitive to the fine details of the inter-sectorial I/O matrix.
+In Figs. \ref{fig:UvsDlogn} and \ref{fig:UvsDunif} we further numerically check that our results do not crucially depend on the specific choice of the way the random matrices $A_U$ and $A_D$ are generated, so the positive correlation between upstreamness and downstreamness of economic sectors -- and their correlation slope being $+1$ -- seem to be very robust results and rather insensitive to the fine details of the inter-sectorial I/O matrix, unless the matrix is exceedingly sparse and/or it represents a very \emph{ad hoc} structure (e.g. the linear chain of Section \ref{sec:curse}), which of course occur with zero likelihood in the random model.

 \begin{thm} Let $N\times N$ matrices be defined as

 where $a_{ij}$ are i.i.d. variables drawn from an exponential pdf $p(a)=\mu \exp(-\mu a)$, and the $F_i$'s are i.i.d. variables drawn from an exponential pdf $p_F(F)=\mu_F \exp(-\mu_F F)$ with $\mu_F\ll \mu$ to ensure that $A_U$ and $A_D$ are row sub-stochastic.
 Let $r=\sum_j (A_U)_{1j}$ and $r'=\sum_j (A_D)_{1j}$.
 Then the simplified covariance between upstreamness and downstreamness (see Eq. \eqref{eq:simplifiedcov})